 Community & Learning

 The Symphony’s music education programs channel the talents of our orchestra, chorus members, and contributing music scholars into experiential learning opportunities for young and old.
-Each year approximately thirty-six hundred youth in Santa Fe and surrounding areas are served through our music education programs, in partnership with Santa Fe Public Schools, to bring much needed music education to students who otherwise would not have the opportunity to experience classical music.
-We also present small group ensembles to approximately three hundred seniors at local retirement homes and senior centers.
+Each year approximately 3,600 youth in Santa Fe and surrounding areas are served through our music education programs, in partnership with Santa Fe Public Schools, to bring much needed music education to students who otherwise would not have the opportunity to experience classical music.
+We also present small group ensembles to approximately 300 seniors at local retirement homes and senior centers.

-Our annual Discovery Concerts at The Lensic, featuring local storytellers and the entire Symphony Orchestra, thrill more than fifteen hundred fourth-grade students from Santa Fe County and our Musical Instrument Program continues to gather, refurbish, and gift instruments to deserving students in Santa Fe, Española, Pojoaque, and Peñasco.
+Our annual Discovery Concerts at The Lensic, featuring local storytellers and the entire Symphony Orchestra, thrill more than 1,500 fourth-grade students from Santa Fe County, and our Musical Instrument Program continues to gather, refurbish, and gift instruments to deserving students in Santa Fe, Española, Pojoaque and Peñasco.

-This past season, fourteen Symphony musicians traveled to nine different Santa Fe schools for the Kids’ Classical Concerts, close-up performances where small ensembles play classical and popular tunes, demonstrate different instruments, and even let students try their hand at conducting.
-All of these programs are free of charge and our acclaimed mentoring program is set to expand, continuing professional instruction in public schools for strings, brass, winds, percussion, voice, and guitar, while adding keyboard instruments as well.
+Symphony musicians also travel to Santa Fe schools for Kids’ Classical Concerts, close-up performances where small ensembles play classical and popular tunes, demonstrate different instruments, and even let students try their hand at conducting.
+All of these programs are free of charge.
+Our acclaimed mentoring program is set to expand, continuing professional instruction in public schools for strings, brass, winds, percussion, voice, and guitar, while adding keyboard instruments as well.
 If you would like to support these programs, please donate and become a Friend of the Music Education Committee today.

 we are the music.

-Our decade-old mentoring program provides approximately 525 area middle & high school students with weekly individual or small group lessons in strings, brass, percussion, woodwinds, guitar & voice, with the addition of keyboard in the coming school year.
-Our 9 mentors are all professional musicians assisting 12 music teachers district wide, for a total of more than 900 hours of music instruction each year.
+Our decade-old mentoring program provides approximately 525 middle- and high-school students with weekly individual or small group lessons in strings, brass, percussion, woodwinds, guitar, voice and keyboard.
+Our mentors are all professional musicians assisting 12 music teachers districtwide, for a total of more than 900 hours of music instruction each year.
 Mentors also serve as role models and often form personal bonds with their students.

 In addition, as The Symphony’s gift to our community, we offer two “pay-what-you-wish” concerts each Symphony season at the Cathedral Basilica in Santa Fe.
-This season, Carols & Choruses will take place on Tuesday, December 17, 2019 and a Memorial Day concert on Wednesday, May 27, 2020.
+Carols & Choruses takes place in December, and a spring concert is the week before Memorial Day.
 No tickets are needed for these evening performances.
 Check our website for details as the dates approach.

 For seniors who aren’t able to attend concerts at The Lensic, The Symphony brings the music to their place of residence.
 Small group ensembles present informal concerts with a variety of music that touches residents enjoying an active senior lifestyle or those in assisted living or memory care.